 Daugherty, an avid fly fisherman, graduated with a bachelor's degree in marketing from Ohio State.
-He and June are the parents of 10-year old twins.
-Daugherty's father, Harold, was a quarterback on the 1944 and '45 Ohio State teams.
+He and June are the parents of 11-year old twins.
+Daugherty's father, Doc, played tailback for one season at Ohio State.

 ASSISTANT COACH JANET SODERBERG